Contextual Learning for Anomaly Detection in Tabular Data: Instantiating Contextual Learning with CWAE

 We propose to frame context selection as a bilevel optimization problem~\cite{sinha2018overview}, where the goal is to optimize for the joint data likelihood $P(\mathbf{Y}, \mathbf{C}) = P(\mathbf{Y} \mid \mathbf{C})\,P(\mathbf{C})$.
 In this setting, both the model parameters and the context feature are treated as variables to optimize.
 The inner loop learns the model weights for a given context, while the outer loop searches for the context feature that yields the best generalization performance.

+To enable reliable context selection, our approach uses a small validation subset drawn from data that is expected to be mostly normal.
+This requirement is minimal, since only enough samples are needed to compute stable loss estimates, not labeled anomalies.
+Such assumptions are common in practical anomaly detection settings, where a short baseline period or trusted historical data is usually available (e.g., initial system deployment, known-good historical data).
+The validation data is used only to evaluate generalization performance for context selection, not to train the anomaly detector itself.
+The framework remains fully unsupervised with respect to anomaly labels, as no labeled anomalies are used at any stage.
+When a clean validation subset is unavailable, practitioners can instead reserve a small portion of the training data as a proxy validation set, although this may slightly reduce selection reliability.

 Naively training each conditional model to convergence is accurate, but can be prohibitively expensive.
 In practice, we only train the model for one epoch, and evaluate the model with validation loss afterwards.

-We observe that this approach serves as an effective proxy for generalization quality.
-Numerous prior works have demonstrated the effectiveness of leveraging an early-trained model for other tasks.
-Similar ideas have been applied for neural architecture search~\cite{liu2019darts, bender2018understanding}, neural network model pruning~\cite{you2020drawing}, dataset pruning~\cite{paul2021deep} and learning with noisy labels~\cite{liu2020early, zhang2018generalized}.
-Prior works have also justified both empirically and theoretically the importance of the first few epochs for generalization of neural networks~\cite{achille2017critical, zhang2016understanding, frankle2020early}.
+Our single-epoch evaluation strategy is motivated by extensive empirical and theoretical evidence showing that early training dynamics are strongly predictive of final generalization performance.
+Numerous prior works have successfully leveraged early-trained models for neural architecture search~\cite{liu2019darts, bender2018understanding}, model pruning~\cite{you2020drawing}, dataset pruning~\cite{paul2021deep}, and learning with noisy labels~\cite{liu2020early, zhang2018generalized}.
+Studies have also shown that the first few epochs establish key characteristics of the learned representation~\cite{achille2017critical, zhang2016understanding, frankle2020early}.
+In our context selection setting, the goal is not absolute performance but rather the relative ranking among context features, a signal that emerges early in training.
+Figure~\ref{fig:min_val_loss_res} supports this empirically, as the early-epoch proxy achieves better performance on five of eight datasets.